GiorgiSirdadze/FindIt/README.md

 - 🔔 **Push Notifications**: Add real-time notifications for new messages or posts to enhance user engagement.
 - 🗺️ **Map Integration**: Enhance the map functionality with better location markers and geofencing for item locations.

+## 👥 Team Members

+- **Giorgi Sirdadze**
+- **Sergi Arabidze**

+---

+## 🔁 Repo Note

+The original repository was hosted on [sergiarabidze/FindIt](https://github.com/sergiarabidze/FindIt).
+I created this version to showcase my own contributions and improvements.
+All code pushed here was written or co-developed by me.

+---